 Because of the Ascension, we know that Christ will reign “until he has put all his enemies under his feet.”
 “Then comes the end, when he delivers the kingdom to God the Father after destroying every rule and every authority and power” (1 Cor.
 15:24–28).

 And God shall be all in all.

 - Fr.
-Patrick Reardon, From a sermon recorded on the Sunday after the Ascension. ] And he ascended, not to abandon the earth—much less his flesh—but to fill all things with himself.
+Patrick Reardon, From a sermon recorded on the Sunday after the Ascension.

 - For a brief discussion of predominant “theories of the Atonement” in modern Orthodox theology, see Matthew Baker, “Atonement in the Theology of Fr.
 Georges Florovsky,” in Matthew Baker, Seraphim Danckaert, and Nicholas Marinides, eds., On the Tree of the Cross, Jordanville: Holy Trinity Publications, 2016, especially pp. 121–126.

 - Homily 16.24, 31; Christopher Veniamin, trans.
 Saint Gregory Palamas: The Homilies 2nd ed., Waymart: Mount Thabor Publishing, 2016, pp. 125, 128–9.

 - From the Presanctified Liturgy, the Prayer after the Great Entrance.